Shipping Guide

 MistakeWhy It HurtsBetter Approach

-Skipping carrier comparison at label purchase time You miss cheaper services that vary by zone and delivery commitment.
-Use multi-carrier rate comparison before buying every label.
+Skipping carrier comparison at label purchase time You miss cheaper services that vary by zone and delivery commitment, and at $3 of overpay across 30 orders a week that is over $4,600 a year.
+Compare USPS, FedEx, and UPS before buying every label, or let Ship Intelligence auto-select the cheapest valid rate.

 Treating returns as an afterthought Return labels issued ad hoc usually cost more and create support friction.
-Predefine return options and pricing rules in your shipping workflow.
+Decide your return service and price up front so a return is a two-click action, not a scramble.

 Shipping Checklist for Board Games

-• Set up at least two carrier accounts or one multi-carrier platform.
+• Set up at least two carrier accounts or one multi-carrier platform so you can compare on every order.

 • Add tracking notifications to reduce where-is-my-order tickets.

-• Review claims, delays, and surcharge lines every month.
+• Review claims, delays, and surcharge lines every month and fix the box or service behind them.

 Real Board Games Shipment Examples